HAVE A GO AT OLYMPIC SPORTS

 It was a tough start to a swimming career – the pool is only open six months a year and it wasn’t until he made the state squad that Ben started training year-round, which meant a 100km round trip to Warwick.

-When Ben booked his ticket to Paris by finishing second to Cameron McEvoy in the 50m freestyle with a time of 21.91 at the Australian Olympic trials in June 2024, Stanthorpe Swimming Club took to social media to congratulate the young athlete and calling his performance “inspirational.”
+When Ben secured qualification for his first Olympics by finishing second to Cameron McEvoy in the 50m freestyle with a time of 21.84 at the Australian Olympic trials in June 2024, Stanthorpe Swimming Club took to social media to congratulate the young athlete and calling his performance “inspirational.”

 Ben took up swimming at the age of four and after years of long drives to training he relocated to the University of the Sunshine Coast in 2020, then followed coach Chris Mooney to Bond University on the Gold Coast, where he is studying for a bachelor of sport management.

-Ben first made his mark when he reached the final of the 50m backstroke and won gold in the mixed 4x100m freestyle relay at the 2022 Commonwealth Games in Birmingham.
+Ben first made his mark when he reached the final of the 50m backstroke at the 2022 Commonwealth Games in Birmingham.

 A freak rib injury robbed him of the chance to compete at the 2023 world championships, but he performed strongly in World Cup events and state championships that year – and won the 50m butterfly and 50m backstroke at the Australian championships.